 Most popular HEMA fencing clubs

-As we all know, HEMA is far from being a top 10 among most popular martial arts.
+As we all know, HEMA is far from being a top 10 among the most popular martial arts.
 Nevertheless, the people that are part of each HEMA fencing club are very driven and are doing everything they can to make this wonderful art more and more popular.

 - Gothenburg Historical Fencing School (SE) – visit the site.